savindug/Savindu/README.md

 # 🙏 Special Thanks ...

-Special thnaks to [Suvink] and [MrSupiri] for sharing your valubale knowledge with me and also for the inspiration that you two provided.
+Special thnaks to [Suvink] and [MrSupiri] for sharing your valuable knowledge with me and also for the inspiration that you two provided.

 [Suvink]: https://github.com/Suvink
 [MrSupiri]: https://github.com/MrSupiri